 Siberian Ginseng is a supplement that's safe for pregnancy and an option to consider for boosting energy.
 It may also help with insomia.

 Licorice is an adaptogenic herb that's nourishing to the adrenals.
-It is not safe for pregnancy, but you may consider if you're past pregnancy.
+It is

 It's tough when you're already so tired, but it's almost guaranteed that your body will benefit and you'll feel better if you're getting some movement in your day.